seracio/kohonen/README.md

 ```

 `neurons` parameter should be a flat array of `{ pos: [x,y] }`. `pos` array being the coordinate on the grid.
-The constructor builds a random vector of `size` dimensions for each neuron, using [d3]'s random generation within a
-normal gaussian distribution with a standard deviation of 1 and a mean of 0.

 `data` parameter is an array of the vectors you want to display.
 There is no need to standardize your data, that will
  be done internally via a gaussian normalization applied on each dimension of the vectors of the dataset.